Nepal-US Relations

 1,00,355

-Source: Nepal Tourism Statistics, MOCIT
+Source: Nepal Tourism Statistics, MOCTCA

-Europe and the Americas Division
+North and South Americas Division

 Ministry of Foreign Affairs